dpaulat/owlet-notifier/README.md

 ## Notice

 This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Owlet Baby Care or any of its affiliates or subsidiaries.
-This is an independent and unofficial API. **Use at your own risk.**
+This is an independent and unofficial API.
+While I do my best to provide this service, and use it with my own child, I cannot provide any warranty. **Use at your own risk.**

 ## Application Setup

+1. These instructions assume your Owlet has already been setup, and you can access vitals using the official app.
+2. Install a JDK of your choice, 1.8+
+3. Build: `./gradlew bootJar`
+4. Create an owlet-notifier.config and application.properties file based on the examples, somewhere on the classpath (e.g., build/classes/java/main/ - NOTE: Gradle will remove this directory on clean, so back it up!)
+5. Customize owlet-notifier.config:
-1. Add your Owlet credentials to owlet-notifier.config.
+   - Add your Owlet credentials to owlet-notifier.config.
-2. Configure monitoring conditions in owlet-notifier.config, using the samples as guidance.
+   - Configure monitoring conditions in owlet-notifier.config, using the samples as guidance.
+   - Review other options in owlet-notifier.config for customization.
+If you need to edit your configuration for multiple devices, each DSN will be printed on startup.
-3. Configure SSL to work with Alexa using ONE of the following methods.
+6. Configure SSL to work with Alexa using ONE of the following methods.
 You will need a domain or subdomain for Alexa to communicate with.
 Note Alexa will only work over port 443.
     1. Configure an Apache proxy.
 The application.properties file is setup for this method already.
     2. Configure Tomcat to use SSL.
 The application.properties file will need modified for this method.
         1. Follow the instructions [here](https://www.baeldung.com/spring-boot-https-self-signed-certificate) to generate a PKCS12 keystore.
         2. You will also need to export your key in X.509 format:
             - keytool -exportcert -keystore <keystore.p12> -storetype PKCS12 -alias <alias> -rfc -file <filename.crt>
+7. Run: `./gradlew bootRun`

 ## Alexa Skill Setup